 Promising remedial math reform in Tennessee expands A group of community colleges in Tennessee is going into local high schools to try to help more students get ready for college math.
 The experiment has showed impressive early results, and now the state’s governor is forking over serious money to expand it.
 The four community colleges have worked with teachers at local high schools to run math labs for 600 high school seniors who appeared likely to place into remedial tracks after high school.
 Pass rates have been high.
 Even better, 25 percent of those students completed a credit-bearing, college-level math course while still in high school (remedial math is typically noncredit).
 “They were completely done with math before they even started” college, said Kimberly G. Bill Haslam, the state’s Republican governor, caught wind of the project.
 That money has allowed 114 high schools and all 13 of the state’s community colleges to participate.
 Officials in Tennessee aren’t stopping there.
 'Not Just Talk' Changes are also afoot in Florida.

 A Review of B. F. Skinner's Verbal Behavior Preface Rereading this review after eight years, I find little of substance that I would change if I were to write it today.
 I am not aware of any theoretical or experimental work that challenges its conclusions; nor, so far as I know, has there been any attempt to meet the criticisms that are raised in the review or to show that they are erroneous or ill-founded.
 I had intended this review not specifically as a criticism of Skinner's speculations regarding language, but rather as a more general critique of behaviorist (I would now prefer to say "empiricist") speculation as to the nature of higher mental processes.
-My reason for discussing Skinner's book in such detail was that it was the most careful and thoroughgoing presentation of such speculations, an evaluation that I feel is still accurate.
-References in the Preface Chomsky, N., "Explanatory Models in Linguistics," in Logic, Methodology and Philosophy of Science, ed. ----------, Current Issues in Linguistic Theory.
-Katz, J. and P.
+If I were writing today on the same topic, I would try to make it more clear than I did that I was discussing Skinner's proposals as a paradigm example of a futile tendency in modern speculation about language and mind.
+References in the Preface Chomsky, N., "Explanatory Models in Linguistics," in Logic, Methodology and Philosophy of Science, ed.
+Katz, J. and P. Miller, G.

 Why Physicist Michio Kaku Is Wrong About U.S. Science Students: It’s the Incentives, Stupid – Mike the Mad Biologist While physicist Michio Kaku is correct when he suggests that immigration has been an incredible boon for U.S. science, he's dead wrong when he claims that U.S. students are bad at science: The information revolution has a weakness, and the weakness is precisely the educational system.
 The United States has the worst educational system known to science.
 Our graduates compete regularly at the level of third world countries.
 So how come the scientific establishment of the United States doesn't collapse?
 When I first came across Kaku's statement, I said to myself, "Crap.
 I part company with Kaku when he asserts that American students can't do science (or that there aren't enough of them - I'm not sure which he's arguing).
 It might be that many Americans don't go into science not because they are incapable (or lazy or damaged by their education), but because they're smart.
 I agree.
 When my father finished Harvard Law School in 1948, he went to work at one of the best law firms in New York.